Shoctode/shoctode/README.md

 * Devices
 * Input

-The jail shall posess the ability to:
+The jail shall possess the ability to:

 * Deny access
 * Modify access/output (e.g. `$ ls /` gives
   'this_is_virtual.txt')
 * Allow access

-Default restriction for all IO, and proocess management is to deny acess.
+Default restriction for all IO, and process management is to deny access.
-Default for Memory/CPU Time is to allow a certan load.
+Default for Memory/CPU Time is to allow a certain load.
-It is always possible to create a custom enviroment ("modify access") without restriction.
+It is always possible to create a custom environment ("modify access") without restriction.

-Jailing is done through access tokens, which can be modified to drop certain priviliges.
+Jailing is done through access tokens, which can be modified to drop certain privileges.

-Elevating access shall only be posible by using cryptographic keys to sign access tokens.
+Elevating access shall only be possible by using cryptographic keys to sign access tokens.
 These tokens shall also be the *root* of all permissions.